 An entity then under common management with the Company provided technical, administrative and payroll services to the Company under a shared services agreement which began March 1, 2008.
 The initial term of this shared service agreement was two years.
 Since the expiration of such two-year period on March 1, 2010, the agreement, by its terms continued on a month-to-month basis.
 Effective August 31, 2014, this agreement was mutually terminated.
-For the years ended December 31, 2014 and 2013, the Company incurred total costs of less than \$0.1 million and \$0.2 million, respectively.
+For the year ended December 31, 2014, the Company incurred total costs of less than \$0.1 million.
 Costs incurred unrelated to drilling activities are expensed and costs incurred in the acquisition, exploration and development of proved oil and natural gas properties have been capitalized.
-The Company had no outstanding amount payable at December 31, 2014 and owed the administrative services affiliate less than \$0.1 million at December 31, 2013.

 Effective January 1, 2012, the Company entered into an additional shared services agreement with this entity.
 Under this agreement, the Company provided this entity and, at its request, certain affiliates, with consulting, technical and administrative services.
 The initial term of the additional shared services agreement was two years.
 Thereafter, the agreement continued on a month-to-month basis subject to the right of either party to terminate the agreement upon 30 days, prior written notice.
 Effective August 31, 2014, this agreement was mutually terminated.
 Costs that are attributable to and billed to other affiliates are reported as other income-related party.
-For the years ended December 31, 2014 and 2013, the affiliate reimbursed the Company \$0.1 million and \$1.1 million, respectively, for services under the shared services agreement.
-As of December 31, 2014, the affiliate owed the company less than \$0.1 million.
-As of December 31, 2013, the affiliate had no outstanding amounts payable to the Company.
+For the year ended December 31, 2014, the affiliate reimbursed the Company \$0.1 million for services under the shared services agreement.